keroserene/snowflake/README.md

 Then, open a browser tab to `http://127.0.0.1:8000/snowflake.html` to view the debug-console of the snowflake.,
 So long as that tab is open, you are an ephemeral Tor bridge.

+#### Test Environment

+There is a Docker-based test environment at https://github.com/cohosh/snowbox.

 ### FAQ